PapaBadger/SWEN3/README.md

 ## RUNNING THE APP WITH DOCKER

 - go into the terminal in IntelliJ
-- Command: `wsl`
-- Command: `docker compose up -d --build`
+- Command: `docker-compose up -d --build`
-- Command for showing logs: `docker compose logs -f app`
+- Command for showing logs: `docker-compose logs -f app`

 ## WHEN CHANGING DB SCHEMA DO THE FOLLOWING:
-docker compose down -v (used for a clean reset, all data gets deleted too)
+docker-compose down -v (used for a clean reset, all data gets deleted too)

-docker compose up -d --build
+docker-compose up -d --build

 ## Connecting to localhost